 Catalina Island Tour from Los Angeles

-If you would prefer to visit Catalina as part of an organised tour rather than independently and save yourself the headache of organising everything yourself, then this tour leaving from Anaheim is a great choice for you.
+If you would prefer to discover Catalina as part of an organised tour rather than independently and save yourself the headache of organising everything yourself, then this tour leaving from LA & North Orange County is a great choice for you.

 There are countless optional add-ons (including a number of the activities we have listed in this article) and you can enjoy all of the highlights of the destination with none of the stress of planning!
 Click here to check availability.

 If you’re staying in Orange County and want to go on a day trip to Catalina from this area, then there are a couple of options available for you here, as well.

 Dana Point is a town in South Orange County that is perhaps best known for being the starting point of the iconic Pacific Coast Highway.
 Leaving from the iconic Dana Point Harbor (which is also filled with a lot of cool shops and great restaurants!), this ferry is also operated by the Catalina Express company.